Billy Fox (politician): Death

 The Seanad adjourned for a week as a mark of respect.
-About 500 people attended his funeral at Aughnamullen, including the Taoiseach and the Irish President, Erskine Childers.
-Fox was the first member of the Oireachtas to be killed since Minister for Justice Kevin O'Higgins by the anti-Treaty Irish Republican Army in 1927.
+About 500 people attended his funeral at Aughnamullen, including the Taoiseach Jack Lynch and President Erskine Childers.
+Fox was the first member of the Oireachtas to be killed since Minister for Justice Kevin O'Higgins was killed by the anti-Treaty Irish Republican Army in 1927.
 When John Bruton first became a TD in 1969 he shared an office with Billy Fox.
-Bruton has said that he is still angry at the murder.
+Bruton said in 2004 that he was still angry at the murder.
 The RTÉ documentary Rumours from Monaghan reported in detail on the circumstances of Fox's killing.
-Because Fox was a Protestant, several TDs have stated that the motive for the killing was sectarian.
+Because Fox was a Protestant, some Fine Gael TDs have stated that the motive for the killing was sectarian.

 One of those convicted for Fox's killing, Sean Kinsella, later escaped from Portlaoise Prison and was later convicted of arms offences and attempted murder in England.
 He was released by the Government of Ireland under the Good Friday Agreement.

 The Senator Billy Fox Memorial Park in Latton is named in his memory.
-The Cavan-Monaghan Young Fine Gael branch was also named after him in his memory.
+The Cavan–Monaghan branch of Young Fine Gael was named after him in his memory.